Special Education Graduate Program

-Graduate candidates who want to complete a Master’s degree in Special Education and add an endorsement in Behavior Disorders or Mild/Moderate Disabilities (Special Education), can select one of these programs.
+Graduate candidates who want to complete a Master’s degree in Special Education and add an endorsement or concentration can select one of these programs:

 Upon completion of the course work listed on the plan of study, students register for comprehensive exams.
-All work for “incompletes” must be completed and grades posted prior to the exam registration deadline.
-Students must complete a Comprehensive Exam form and turn it into their advisor.
-Once your advisor approves you to sit for comps, you will be emailed a list of study topics.
-Questions should be directed to the candidates advisor.
+All work for “incompletes” must be completed and grades posted prior to completion of the exam.
+Questions should be directed to the candidate's advisor.

-All candidates in this department must obtain the permission of their academic adviser prior to applying for and registering for student teaching/practicum.
-All candidates must complete one (or more) student teaching/practicum or externship experience as part of their preparation.
+All candidates in this department must obtain the permission of their academic advisor prior to applying for and registering for practicum.
+All candidates who are adding an endoresement must complete one (or more) practicum as part of their preparation.
 This experience must be an all-day, 16 week experience in the endorsement area.
-Admission to a student teaching/practicum is by application only.
+Admission to a practicum is by application only.

-Graduate In-service Internship Application (completing internship in your own classroom)
+Graduate In-service Practicum Application (completing practicum in your own classroom)

 Advanced Practicum Application (SPED 8840 & SPED 8930)